kimwalisch/primesieve/src/README.md

 * **SievingPrimes** is derived from Erat.
 The SievingPrimes class is used to generate the sieving primes ≤ sqrt(stop).
-SievingPrimes is used by the PrintPrimes and NextPrimes classes.
+SievingPrimes is used by the PrintPrimes and PrimeGenerator classes.

 * **PrintPrimes** is derived from Erat.
 PrintPrimes is used for printing primes to stdout and for counting primes.
 After a segment has been sieved (using Erat) PrintPrimes is used to reconstruct primes and prime k-tuplets from 1 bits of the sieve array.

-* **NextPrimes** is derived from Erat.
-NextPrimes is used to fill an array or a vector with the primes inside [start, stop].
-It can fill an array gradually or at once.
-NextPrimes is used by primesieve::iterator.
+* **PrimeGenerator** is derived from Erat.
+It is used to generate the primes inside [start, stop] and store them in an array or a vector.
+  PrimeGenerator can fill an array gradually or at once.
+After the primes have been stored in the array primesieve::iterator iterates over the array and returns the primes, when there are no more primes left in the array PrimeGenerator is used to generate new primes.

 * **primesieve::iterator** allows to easily iterate over primes.
 It provides ```next_prime()``` and ```prev_prime()``` methods.